 It was Gospel music week in Nashville and, as usual, I couldn’t find a parking place in front of the convention center.
-I circled around the block, finally pulling into a spot four or five blocks away.
+I circled around the block, finally pulling into a metered slot on Lower Broadway, four or five blocks away.
 With a single quarter to feed the meter, I would have to walk quickly to return before it reverted to red.

-With each step, my high-heeled sandals reminded me of the uphill walk to the convention center and the thought that I should have changed into my walking shoes before leaving the car.
-But the warm, spring weather and the chance to “people watch” soon took my mind off any discomfort.
+With each step, my high-heeled sandals reminded me of the uphill climb to the convention center* and the thought that I should have changed into my walking shoes before leaving the car.
+Within a few minutes, the warm, spring weather and the chance to “people watch” took my mind off any discomfort.

-I have participated in Gospel Music Association week for several decades, and it always amazes me how things have changed since the early years.
-Christians of all ages, shapes, and colors now converge on Nashville for the annual GMA convention and Dove Awards.* What used to be almost exclusively a Southern gospel music event has evolved to include Christian contemporary, Christian rock, black gospel, praise music, and even holy hip hop.
-It lifted my spirit and diminished my climb to see the different people God was using to bring seekers into His fold.
+I have participated in Gospel Music Association week for several decades, and it amazes me how things have changed since the early years.
+Christians of all ages, shapes, and hair colors now converge on Nashville for the annual awards.
+What used to be almost exclusively a Southern gospel music event has evolved to include Christian contemporary, Christian rock, traditional gospel, praise music, and even holy hip hop.
+It lifted my spirit and diminished my climb to see the different people that God is using to bring seekers into His fold.

 Once inside the lobby of the convention center, it took only a few minutes to pick up the Dove Award tickets I had come for.
 The young girl at the counter smiled and wished me a nice day.

 I hope you find “wild roses” today.
-And, if you can, I hope you plant a few.
+And, if you can, I hope you will even plant a few.

 ~ Kathy Harris

 *The Dove Awards are now held at David Lipscomb University.